Join millions of Canadians who have already trusted Loans Canada

 What Is A Mortgage Gift Letter?

-A mortgage gift letter is a document that verifies that the gift money you receive is, in fact, a gift that you do not have to repay.
+A mortgage gift letter is a document that verifies that the money you receive is a gift that you do not have to repay.
 The document itself is fairly straightforward since it simply requires the information of the sender and the recipient.

-In essence, it is merely a document that assures the lender that you aren’t bound by another loan that can cause financial stress and impede your ability to pay the mortgage.
+In essence, it is merely a document that assures the lender that you aren’t bound by another loan that can add to your current debt.
 Ultimately, the mortgage gift letter ensures that the lender can accurately calculate your risk as a borrower.

 What Needs To Be Included In A Mortgage Gift Letter?

-A mortgage gift letter is like a contract, it has key components that must be present for it to be valid.
-These include:
+A mortgage gift letter is like a contract.
+It has key components that must be included for it to be valid, such as the following:

 2. Gifter’s name and relationship to the recipient